StefanoWind/LIDARGO_samples/README.md

 # LIDARGO_samples
-This repo hosts sample files from AWAKEN generated thorough the LIDARGO package.
+This repo hosts sample files from AWAKEN generated thorough the LIDARGO package and a code to read them.

 Data are stored in separate public an propietary folders.
 All users will have access to the public data at [link](https://app.box.com/s/egvd3vdxd2gevsqgcnoxwuvpkjdvpsl5) while propietary files (nacelle lidar data streams) are available at this [link](https://nrel.app.box.com/folder/265053402407) only to the CRADA signers (please ask permission to stefano.letizia@nrel.gov).